ROC curve analysis in MedCalc

 When you select a higher criterion value, the false positive fraction will decrease with increased specificity but on the other hand the true positive fraction and sensitivity will decrease:

-When you select a lower criterion value, then the true positive fraction and sensitivity will increase.
+When you select a lower threshold value, then the true positive fraction and sensitivity will increase.
 On the other hand the false positive fraction will also increase, and therefore the true negative fraction and specificity will decrease.

 The ROC curve